shasanka296/least/README.md

 The data file must be in the following format:
 X Y

-Where the x vlaues is listed first and the y after it, the empty spaces between x and y is not relevent.
+Where the x value is listed first and the y after it, the empty spaces between x and y is not relevant.